TourMe

 6. How to enjoy it like a traveler (without overthinking it)

 Pick a side fast.
 Cheer loudly.
-Notice the crowd’s jokes and chants.
-The goal isn’t to “understand everything” — it’s to feel the city’s playful spirit at full volume.
+Notice the crowd's jokes and chants.
+The goal isn't to understand everything — it's to feel the city's playful spirit at full volume.
+Arena México in Centro Histórico hosts shows every Tuesday and Friday.

 Want the story-driven version of Mexico City?